itzeltgc/itzeltgc/README.md

 # Hi there 👋 I'm Itzelt

 ### ✨ Welcome to my GitHub profile! 👩🏻‍💻
-I’m a data science student driven by the challenge of turning complex problems into actionable insights.
+I’m a data scientist driven by the challenge of turning complex problems into actionable insights.
 I’m passionate about applying technology to optimize processes, improve decision-making, and create meaningful, measurable impact.

-Throughout my academic and project experience, I’ve worked on solving real-world problems using tools like machine learning, time series forecasting, probabilistic modeling (e.g., Markov chains, Bayesian networks), and geospatial analytics.
-Whether it’s segmenting customers for smarter financial strategies, identifying risk through predictive models, or analyzing economic sectors for policy recommendations, I thrive on using data to make a difference.